TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/WorkingWithExceptions.rst

 Exception Inheritance
 =====================

-A typical exception hierarchy for specific exceptions in the core looks like :php:`Vendor\MyExt\Exception extends TYPO3\CMS\Core\Exception`, where :php:`TYPO3\CMS\Core\Exception` is the base of all exceptions in TYPO3.
+A typical exception hierarchy for specific exceptions in the Core looks like :php:`Vendor\MyExt\Exception extends TYPO3\CMS\Core\Exception`, where :php:`TYPO3\CMS\Core\Exception` is the base of all exceptions in TYPO3.